MostafaMnesey/trendLineTask/README.md

-# 🧩 Next.js Authentication Project
+# 🧩 Trend Line Task (Full Authentication and Mock-Up Design With Next.js

 This project is a modern **Next.js (App Router)** application built with TypeScript, Flowbite React, and React Hot Toast.
 It includes authentication guard logic, protected routes, and page-specific configurations.